 – The plan of action for the team to work on.

 3. Follow-up report

-You will get a fully comprehensive report of the day along with the plan to enable you to take action and the measures to help you assess improvements.
+You will get a report of the day along with the plan to enable you to take action and the measures to help you assess improvements.

 What do they look like?